Daviducheori/Implementation-of-an-ETL-Process-for-a-Charity-Donation-Platform/README.md

-# Implementation of an ETL process for a charity donation platform
+# Implementation of an ETL Process for a Charity Donation Platform

 ### Table of Content
 - [Project Overview](#project-overview)